 - Use a secondary local user account, which does not have administrator access, for all daily activities.
 The original account on most computers will have full administrator access by default.
 Most types of malware can exploit this

 - Always restrict access to your Tor-enabled device.
-Protect your children, friends or family members from viewing or being exposed to anything illegal or unpleasant.
+If you have a Tor-enabled device, you should protect your family and friends from accessing, viewing or being exposed to anything illegal or unpleasant.
 Children should never access the dark web.